 “Well.
 What do you know?”
 Wade’s voice was low.
 His eyebrows lowered into a glower.
 He moved to the next page, and then the next.

-“What is it.
+“What is it?
 Wade?
-What is it!”
+What is it?”
 Anna was beside him, her voice eager for incriminating evidence.

 “Silas isn’t the only one in on it.
-These are letters between him and Senator Whitaker, a man named Johns-”
+These are letters between him and Senator Whitaker, a man named Johns…”

 “That’s the owner of Cheyenne First Bank.
 William Johns,” Anna said.

-“Brown, Gregors, Faber and Mills, Constable…” Wade read the letter heads of the letters.
+“Brown, Gregors, Faber and Mills, Constable…” Wade read the letter heads.

 “That’s nearly all of the most important people in Cheyenne.
 We’re talking businessmen, landowners…” Anna said.

 “They’re pushing Silas to get more money out of Union Pacific.
-Whitaker right here says Union Pacific has got to be forced out of Cheyenne.
+Whitaker, right here, says Union Pacific has got to be forced out of Cheyenne.
 Whatever it takes.”
 Wade brandished the papers.

 “This is it.
 This is conspiracy.”

 Wade felt a flood of relief.
-He felt like he might finally have enough to take to the Sheriff.
+He felt like he might finally have enough to take to the sheriff.
 There was only one tantalizing piece left.

 “Here, in this letter, Silas is saying the Improvement Fund is working out of his warehouse.
 Broad Street Industrial?”
 Wade looked up, for Anna to nod.

-“Broad Street Industrial is the other side of the rail tracks.
+“Broad Street Industrial is on the other side of the rail tracks.
 A lot of warehouses and more stock yards for the railway.
 Silas must own a property there too,” Anna said.

 “Then that is where we go next,” Wade said.
 “This is the only mention I’ve seen of this Cheyenne Civic Improvement Fund at all.
 The one that Union Pacific are paying into, and Silas is in charge of.
 If it was that important and that respectable, then I wonder why he hasn’t got papers of it all over?”